 In fact recently, I saw a post on Pinterest that said “If I had a dollar for every time I..oh squirrels!”.
 This pretty much sums me up.

-I have this crazy ability to wonder off subject or start talking about something so random that I decided to have a section on my blog where I’m going to post my “randoms” things that I’m interested and enthusiastic about that don’t fit under any other category.
+I have this crazy ability to wander off subject or start talking about something so random that I decided to have a section on my blog called ‘Personal’.
+This is where I post all the posts that are random but things I think are useful.

 Ok, it’s almost time for me to stop waffling and allow you to get on and check out the rest of my blog.
 But before you go I want to point out something that you may have already picked up: My blog’s name, Noodlechips.